MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-blob-storage.md

 ## Know limitations

 1. For Azure Blob Storage you can choose between [Standard performance and Premium performance tier](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-performance-tiers).
-If you choose the Premium performance tier you must select the [premium block block as account type](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview#types-of-storage-accounts).
+If you choose the Premium performance tier you must select the [premium block blobs as account type](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview#types-of-storage-accounts).

 ## Set up the connection to Blob Storage